MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.1_advanced.rst

 to solve the MDPs, despite its simplicity.
 Many RL algorithms rely on the use of a linear approximator to solve a MDP, therefore the use of features is very important.
-This tutorial shows how to solve a continuous MDP in Mushroom using an algorithm that requires the use of a linear approximator.
+This tutorial shows how to solve a continuous MDP in MushroomRL using an algorithm that requires the use of a linear approximator.

 Initially, the MDP and the policy are created: